iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Doesn't appear to work.
 It asks you to report symptoms even if well but the 2 drop down questions are both not applicable and you cannot proceed further.
 Also, I thought the app wanted you to report if you'd had vaccine and side effects but only option is to share that you've had it on social media?
 What's the point?<br> :date: __2021-02-16 20:58:48__

 > Doesn't work!!<br> :date: __2021-02-15 18:46:32__

-> Cant update, to put in my 2 vaccines.
-It just says 'pending' ans the the circle goes round and nothing happens.<br> :date: __2021-02-14 11:58:45__

-> Cant download.
-Stuck on pending with a rotating circle that goes on forever.<br> :date: __2021-02-13 01:33:25__

-> would like to record daily but the app goes to page have you had a test, which I recorded on the first day but dioes not let me go past it. anyone have any ideas which may help<br> :date: __2021-02-10 17:19:11__

-> The app is making a massive contribution to the fight against Covid-19, and on a day-to-day basis it works fine.
-The downside is that it breaks when it's updated.
-After the last three updates I've either been unable to login (despite getting a password reset), or the daily notifications have stopped.
-In all cases the only fix was to uninstall the updated app and reinstall from scratch.
-The update process needs more testing before new versions are released otherwise users will give up.<br> :date: __2021-02-09 15:06:18__